Candidate Information

 The Illinois Senate is one of two chambers of the state legislature (Illinois General Assembly).
 Senators are responsible for passing bills into law, approving the state budget, confirming appointments to state departments and agencies, acting on federal constitutional amendments and proposing constitutional amendments for Illinois.
 It also has the power to override gubernatorial vetoes through a three-fifths majority vote.
 The Illinois Senate tries impeachments made by the House of Representatives and can convict impeached officers by a two-thirds vote.
 There is a total of 59 Senators, with each senatorial district representing two of the smaller legislative districts.
 Your Representative represents you at the state level.
 They have an office in Springfield (the state capital) and local offices in their district.
 (Illinois State Senate information)

-Dave Koehler (incumbent)
+Current Rep: Dave Koehler

 Illinois Representative District 91